 - Loans up to £24,999 with an interest rate of 3%, repayable over a period of up to five years

 - Loans of £25,000 and above maybe considered but require heritable security to be provided by the applicant, these loans will be subject to a commercial rate of interest plus fees

 - Company directors are required to give repayment guarantees for loans

 - No Officer of the Council can promise assistance as every case is discretionary

-- After being awarded assistance a business cannot apply to the SAB scheme for a further six months
+- After being awarded assistance a business or related businesses cannot apply to the SAB scheme for a further 18 months

 - The minimum grant that can be awarded is £1,000